Birth-death processes: Integral functionals of BDPs

 In infectious disease epidemiology, stochastic modeling can give valuable insight into both disease dynamics and optimal intervention strategies \citep{Wickwire1977Mathematical,Ball1986Unified}.
+The total cost of an infectious disease epidemic is proportional to the area under the time trajectory of the number of infected people \citep{Jerwood1970Note,Gani1972Cost}.
 To illustrate, we model the number of infected persons in a homogeneously mixing population as a type of general BDP.
-This simple model, called the susceptible-infected-susceptible (SIS) model, keeps track of the number of infected in a finite population of size $N$ \citet{Bailey1957Mathematical}.
-If there are currently $n<N$ infected persons in the population, the rate of new infections is proportional to the product of the number of infected $n$ a and susceptible $N-n$.
+This simple model, called the susceptible-infected-susceptible (SIS) model, keeps track of the number of infected in a finite population of size $N$ \citep{Bailey1957Mathematical}.
+If there are currently $n<N$ infected persons in the population, the rate of new infections is proportional to the product of the number infected $n$ and susceptible $N-n$.
 The contact/transmission rate between infected and susceptible persons is $\lambda$.
 Infected persons recover and revert to susceptible status with constant per-person rate $\mu$.
 For a SIS process $X(t)$, the addition and removal rates are

 where $\epsilon$ is a positive control parameter related to vaccination or some other public health intervention strategy.
 Suppose the initial number of infected is $X(0)=i \leq N$ and we are interested in the total cost of the epidemic until its eventual extinction, so $S=\{0\}$.
 Let the cost of managing the epidemic per unit time be $a\epsilon$.
 Additionally, let the cost per infected person per unit time be $b>0$, so the cost function becomes $g(n)=a\epsilon+bn$.
 Then the total cost is